kuroneko83/kuroneko83/README.md

 # Hi, there.
 I am Atila!
 <br>
  Welcome to my portfolio.
 I am an aspiring Software Engineer based in the Tokyo.

+ I attended Le Wagon batch #538 where I developed my skills on Ruby on Rails.
+Previous to that I had been self-teaching HTML, Javascript, Python and Java for over an year.

+ I am currently a remote Software Developer for Bonobo Tecnologias, a very nice company from São Paulo that works for several clients, including big banks aiming   the digitalization of their business accounts.
+At the moment I am delving into cloud computing with AWS.

+ On my spare time I like to cook multi-ethnical dishes, cycle long distances and spend time with my family.
+Before turning into Software Engineering I have had varied professional experiences, such as Project Manager for construction development projects, Project Supervisor for Government Agencies, Sous-chef at restaurants and also did a miryad of volunteer works as an Animal Socializer at Animal Shelters and Photojournalist for a parliament member in the province of British Columbia in Canada.

 <br><br>
  Language usage Stats